Vericel eyes 25 Network Drive

 This past July, the Planning Board approved seven special permits and a minor engineering to allow for the construction of this massive site-specific building.

-Burlington-based commercial real estate developer, Nordblom Company, had a strong desire to eventually develop the property situated at 25 Network Drive, in the northerly portion of Northwest Park, off Middlesex Turnpike.
+Burlington-based commercial real estate developer, Nordblom Company, had a strong desire to eventually develop the property situated at 25 Network Drive, off Middlesex Turnpike.

-The property was undeveloped for years, but Nordblom Company constructed it in phases, an approximately 270,000 square-foot bio-science, office, lab and manufacturing development with associated surface parking and updated storm-water management system, site utilities and landscaped areas to accommodate the growing life science industry in Burlington.
+The property was undeveloped for years, but Nordblom Company is constructing it in phases.
+A 270,000 square-foot bio-science, office, lab and manufacturing development with associated surface parking and updated storm-water management system, site utilities and landscaped areas to accommodate the growing life science industry in Burlington.

-Nordblom Company has tried to market the property simply for office use in the past 11 years, but with the office market in “flux” and life science market “on fire,” the commercial real estate developer saw the writing on the wall in terms of what to do with this prime property which sits between Middlesex Turnpike and Route 3.
+Nordblom Company has tried to market the property for office use in the past 11 years, but with the office market in “flux” and life science market “on fire,” the commercial real estate developer saw the writing on the wall in terms of what to do with this prime property.

-“The space had been marketed over the past couple years, but it did not get the response as was expected,” remarked local attorney Robert Buckley, of Riemer & Braunstein, representing Nordblom Company and Vericel Corporation.
-“However, as Burlington has quickly become a premier hotspot for life science businesses with the town’s rich amenities, life science-friendly bylaws, and amenable town government standards, it was clear that this building should be constructed for life science businesses.”

 Nordblom Company brought together the top life science architects in the industry, in an effort to devise the ideal life science tenant space.
 The 270,000 square-foot building will house two life science businesses.
 With two tenants sharing the building, the infrastructure of the proposed edifice would follow strict FDA regulations, including keeping the loading decks and lab areas separate.